-The College may not be held responsible for the personal property of any student.
+The College cannot be held responsible for the personal property of any student.

-Each student will be required to pay for damage done by him to school property, and if the damage is not reported within twenty-four hours, double the amount of replacement will be charged.
+Each student will be required to pay for damage done by him to school property; if the damage is not reported within twenty-four hours, double the amount of replacement will be charged.